Scout24/rds-log-dog/README.md

 rds-log-dog
 ===========

-rds-log-dog is a tool to automatically feed your AWS RDS logfiles into your monitoring solutions.
+rds-log-dog is a tool to automatically feed your [https://aws.amazon.com/de/rds/](AWS RDS) logfiles into your monitoring solutions.
-It should reduce the manual effort in accesing the log files from your RDS intances.
+It should reduce the manual effort in accessing the log files from your RDS intances.
 You can now define, how long you want to store your database logfiles (in s3).